openreports/website/content/en/_index.md

 <br/>

 <h2>
-OpenReports provides an API and tools and managing reports in Kubernetes.
+OpenReports provides an API and tools for managing reports in Kubernetes.
 </h2>
 <br/>